 As we began to experiment with the logotype, we considered the fact that every time you visit Porano, you can use the same ingredients to create something entirely new.
 Inspired by an “art deco”-style typeface we found in ABC3D, a pop-up alphabet book by Marion Bataille, we designed a flexible logo full of versatile elements.
 The letter styles used both for the logo and the in-store signage vary throughout the space without breaking the branding system.

 Working side-by-side with Craft and architect Sasha Malinich of CASCO, we expanded the spirit of the logotype into the space itself, mixing modern and midcentury graphics to create a look that’s uniquely Porano.
-One wall graphic, inspired by artist and illustrator Miroslav Sasek, combines illustrations of Italian buildings with images of St. Louis; another uses simple textures and shapes to approximate a map of the city of Porano.
+One wall graphic, inspired by artist and illustrator Miroslav Sasek, combines illustrations of Italian buildings with images of St Louis; another uses simple textures and shapes to approximate a map of the city of Porano.

 The website showcases graphic elements from the brand and photos of the food.
 Dishes animate in and out, capturing the spirit of the restaurant and the sheer variety of combinations available.

-Other Atomicdust projects on Identity Designed.
+Atomicdust elsewhere on Identity Designed: Yellowbelly.